mamoore1440/Econ-Blog-old/src/content/posts/what-are-bonds.md

 - Coupon(s)
 - Maturity Date

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; First You have the principal.
 This is the cost of the bond that an investor would pay to own the bond.
 Next is the yield the bond offers.
 This is the percentage of the principal you get every year from coupons.
 Next is coupons, if your bond offers a 5% yield and you get coupons every 6 months then you will get 2 2.5% coupons.
 Next you have the maturity date.
 This is the date your bond will mature.
 Some bonds will offer a single coupon at the end of your bond's maturity date while other bonds will have a coupon say every month.
 And some others may have a coupon every year.
 Typically the coupon is every 6 months.
 But no matter what the amount of coupons offered or where there is one thing in common for all bonds.
-You will get your principal back at the end of the Maturity Timeline.
+You will get your principal back at the Maturity Date*.
 It is important to note that just because there are multiple coupons offered by a bond that does <b>NOT</b> mean the bold will be worth more or offer a higher overall yield.<p>

+*Assuming the borrower does not default.
+This is why I had a "(mostly)" in the opening paragraph.

 #### A brief example:

 <p>let's say you buy a 2yr bond with a 5% yield which pays a coupon out every 6 months for $1000.
 Right off the bat you will lose $1000 but gain the bond.<br>

-- 6 months later you will recieve a 2.5% or $25 coupon.
-Note: 2.5% comes from (5%/(12months/6months)).<br>
+- 6 months later you will receive a 2.5% yield or $25 coupon.
+  - Note: 2.5% comes from (5%/(12months/6months)).<br>
-- Another 6 months later you will recieve a 2.5% or $25 coupon.
+- Another 6 months later you will receive a 2.5% yield or $25 coupon.
   - This is the end of the first year.
   - You will have a 5% yield bond maturing in 1 year for $1000 and $50 from earlier coupons.<br>
-- Another 6 months later you will recieve a 2.5% or $25 coupon.<br>
+- Another 6 months later you will receive a 2.5% yield or $25 coupon.<br>
-- Another 6 months later your bond will mature and you will recieve your last coupon.
+- Another 6 months later your bond will mature and you will receive your last coupon.
-  - Today you recieve your $1000 and a $25 coupon bringing your total up to $1100.
+  - Today you receive your $1000 principal and your final $25 coupon bringing your total up to $1100.

 Congratulations, you are an investor!</p>
 <br>

 ### Where are bonds found?:

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Almost any entity that borrows money will be working with bonds.
 Companies offer bonds, Governments offer bonds, hell when you get a mortgage from a bank it is owned in the form of a mortgage bond.
-The typical retirement portfolios consists of 60% bonds and 40% equities.
+The typical retirement portfolio consists of 60% bonds and 40% equities.
 This is so common place that it is called the 60-40 portfolio.
 Bonds from a blue chip company will be called a blue chip bonds.
-Bonds from governments are called government bonds.</p>
+Bonds from governments are called government bonds.
+The vast majority of the time if your dealing with debt you are dealing with bonds.</p>
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; But why even deal with bonds in the first place?
 Doesn't the government get money from taxes?
 Don't companies get money by selling products or services?
 Can't they use that money when buying products or services?
-Well they could, but that would be inefficent and sometimes it's better for capital to be allocated in debt.
+Well they could, but that would be inefficient and sometimes it's better for capital to be allocated in debt.
 Now I'm not going to get into capital allocation or economic efficiency because they are topics that are very advanced.
 All you need to know is that to fund current projects-which may or may not be needed-the entity (company, government, etc) may need to borrow cash.
 When the entity starts borrowing then it becomes a gamble for the giver/creditor.
 Do they get a return?
 Are they throwing money away?
 Will the borrower just leave them in the dust?
 To answer these questions a framework is put in place.
 Firstly, laws binding borrowers to bond contracts is created.
-Next a bond cedit rating is placed on the borrower.
+Next a bond credit rating is placed on the borrower.
 And to top it all off the creditor will only offer capital in exchange for a bond if the yield suits them.
 No one is forced to buy a bond they don't want.</p>
 <br>

-### What are bond credit ratings and how do they affect yield?:
+### What are bond credit ratings?:

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; To avoid letting the vast majority of creditors loan to entities without a basic risk acknowledgement a bond credit rating system is put in place.
-It is important for this system to be put in place otherwise a nation will have credit crisises more often.
-For the sake of a nation's health a credit crises is to be avoided at almost any cost.
-And putting a basic bond credit rating is a very cheap cost.
+It is important for this system to be put in place otherwise a nation will have credit crisis more often, and for the sake of a nation's health a credit crises is to be avoided at almost any cost.
+Putting a basic bond credit rating is a very cheap cost to avoid a large portion of credit crises.
 As far as I know the entire world uses this bond credit rating system.</p>

 <p> A borrower can be given a rating on a AAA to D scale.
-The big three credit rating agencies (Moody's, S&P, Fitch aka the "Big Three") all have their own spin on it but essentially here is the scale where AAA means there is a 0% chance of default while a D means they have defualted.
+The big three credit rating agencies (Moody's, S&P, Fitch aka the "Big Three") all have their own spin on it but essentially here is the scale where AAA means there is a ~0% chance of default while a D means they have defaulted in some way.
+To receive a rating from one of the Big Three a borrower has to pay a fee.
+This is a conflict of interest which at time is a problem.
+Why would a borrower not "shop" around for a rating which favors them?

 - AAA
 - AA